hiteshjoshi1/commands/aws_learn/Aws-ec2.md

 - You can move an existing instance into a Placement group, but the instance has to be in stopped state.This can be done via cli or AWS SDK, not through console yet.
 - No charge for creating placement groups.

+## EC2 Spot Instances
+90% discount compared to on-demand applications.
+Decide what is maximum spot price - instance will be provisioned as long as the Spot price is below your maximum spot price.

+**Spot Block - 1 to 6 hours... do not terminate even if the spot price goes over maximum spot price.

+- not good for databases
+- not good for critical jobs
+- not good for persistent workloads

+Spot instance request -
+1. Max price
+2. Desired number of instances
+3. Instance specs
+4. Request type : one time OR persistent (persistent will recreate if the price goes again below max price)
+5. Valid from and Valid until

+### Spot fleets
+collection of spot instances and may be on - demand instances.

+#### Spot fleet strategies
+1. capacity optimized -- spot instances comes from the pool with optimal capaity for th number of instances launching,
+2. lowestPrice -- Spot instances comes from the pool with lowest price (default)
+3. diversified -- Spot instances distributes across all pools.
+4. instancepoolstocount -- used along with lowest price, spot insrances are distributed across the number of spot instances pools you specify

 #### ENI
 Elastic Network Interface - essentially virtually network card.
 Sceanarios-